Admission Guideline Development

 Additional (as available) Respite:

 When occupancy and resources permit, additional respite time will be offered to families on an as available basis.
-The Quality Coordinator will maintain a waiting list to accommodate additional requests.
+The Admissions Coordinator will maintain a waiting list to accommodate additional requests.
 She will try to give as much notice as possible when these opportunities present themselves.